GowayLee/Saytring/README.md

 ### 5. Dynamic Property

 As it mentioned above, in Saytring, strings are treated as first-class citizens.
-This means that it avoids having variables with data type differ from string, such as integer.
+This means that it avoids having variables with data type differ from string, such as int.

 To cover the shortage caused by the limitation of data type, we introduce **Dynamic Property** in Saytring.